-Al-Shalamcha was open for 24 hours daily for commercial traffic, but only from 7:00 a.m. to 7:00 p.m. daily for all other travellers.
-As with the previous rounds, only Iraqi nationals are permitted to enter via this PoE.
-Additionally, Iraqi nationals must obtain a visa from the Iranian consulate in Baghdad to travel to Iran, while Iranian nationals can cross back to their home country without permission.
-All travellers are required to have their temperature checked by border officials upon entering or exiting this PoE, and all incoming travellers must carry with them a negative PCR test result taken within 72 hours prior to arriving, as there are no testing facilities are this PoE.
+Al-Shalamcha was open daily on Sundays to Thursdays from 7:00 a.m. to 10:00 p.m. for incoming travellers, but was closed for outgoing travellers.
+As with previous rounds, only Iraqi nationals are permitted to enter via this PoE.
+However, incoming and outgoing vehicles travelling for trade purposes are permitted to cross in both directions via this PoE.
+In addition, unlike the previous round, no travellers of any nationality were permitted to enter Iran via this PoE.
+In the previous rounds, travellers were required to have their temperature taken at this PoE; however, this rule was no longer in place in this round, with all travellers instead required to carry with them a negative PCR test result taken within 72 hours prior to travelling.